ravinald/bodega/docs/DESIGN.md

 3. Other instances discover the bucket via SSM parameters (`/infra/repo/bucket`, `/infra/repo/region`) and configure their package managers to point at bodega.

 The binary runs on the build host.
 The server runs on the same host or a dedicated package server.
 There is no separate worker process.

+SIGHUP-based reload is supported via a PID file: send `SIGHUP` to the running process to reload config and manifests without losing in-flight requests.